dennisdevio/milestone-project-4/README.md

 - The toast messages placement was off due to a wrongly placed div element.
 - The checkout page layout was off due to a wrongly placed div element.
 - The signup & login did not work on the deployed site.
 I had missed to migrate the profile and user models to Django which was how I fixed the issue.
+- During imlementation of the 'delete product' functionality the development server suddenly showed an error message, I resolved it by going into dev tools and clearing all stored website data.

 #### Bugs Left